madpang/pd-vnc-in-docker/README.txt

 To use this Docker image as a dev container in VS Code:
 1. `cd` into your <project-folder>
-2. `git submodule add --branch main https://github.com/madpang/pd-imagine.git .devcontainer`
+2. `git submodule add --branch main https://github.com/madpang/pd-vnc-in-docker.git .devcontainer`
 3. Open the workspace folder in VS Code, via `code .`
 4. Use VS Code command "Dev Containers: Reopen in Container" to start the container
 @see: [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).
-If you do not want to embed this project as a submodule, you can also create a `.devcontainer` symbolic link to the `pd-imagine` folder.
+If you do not want to embed this project as a submodule, you can also create a `.devcontainer` symbolic link to the `pd-vnc-in-docker` folder.

 5. Launch the VNC server
 +++ console@container